Latest updates

 Document archive

-The Lavarack Barracks document archive contains information that Defence has published about the management of PFAS.
-This includes:
+The Lavarack Barracks document archive contains information that Defence has published about the management of PFAS, including older community presentations, investigation reports, risk assessments and factsheets.

-Some archived documents has been superseded by recent reports and factsheets.
+Some archived documents have been superseded by recent reports and factsheets.